inTestiGator/pytest-blame/README.md

 ---

-To install ``pytest-blame`` you will need to clone the `git repository
-<https://github.com/inTestiGator/pytest-blame>`.
-Once the repository has been
-cloned you will need to run the install script to update your pytest
+To install ``pytest-blame`` you will need to clone this github repository.
+Once the repository has been cloned you will need to run the install script to update your pytest configuration:
-configuration:

 ```
 pipenv run python setup.py install